 Traffic flows of several types of non real-time services can be optimized using TCM-TF.
 Under this category we include services for M2M metering information, streaming audio, and instant messaging.
-M2M metering services are suitable for TCM-TF optimization not only due to their very loose delay requirements, but also because of the one way nature of the communication (i.e., most information travels from sensors to the central server) [Liu\M2M].
-Instant messaging (despite "instant" in its name) has been categorized as data service by the ITU-T, and it has been designated with acceptable delays of up to a few seconds [ITU-T G.1010].
+M2M metering services are suitable for TCM-TF optimization not only due to their very loose delay requirements, but also because of the one way nature of the communication (i.e., most information travels from sensors to the central server) [Liu M2M].
+The signalling information related to M2M can also be optimized.
+Internet of Things application layer protocols such as CoAP [CoAP], used in Constrained RESTful Environments (CoRE)[RFC6690], work over UDP and send small packets.
+The ACK_TIMEOUT period in CoAP is set to 2 seconds.
+Instant messaging (despite "instant" in its name) has been categorized as data service by the ITU-T, and it has been designated with acceptable delays of up to a few seconds [ITU-T_G.1010].